 The storm drainage system that serves the District consists of curb and guttered streets and storm sewers.
-The collected stormwater runoff is routed through detention ponds, man-made channels or natural drainage ways.
+The collected storm water runoff is routed through detention and water quality ponds, thence into tributaries of Wilbarger Creek and ultimately to the Colorado River.